Skip to content

 • Essential supplements as needed

-• Dogs with Chicken Allergies: Some dogs may have a chicken allergy, which can manifest as skin rashes, digestive issues (vomiting, diarrhea), or respiratory problems.
-If you suspect a chicken allergy, discontinue feeding chicken and consult your veterinarian.
-Furry Green also offers alternative protein options if your dog has a chicken sensitivity!
+• Dogs with Chicken Allergies: If you suspect a chicken allergy (skin rashes, digestive issues), discontinue feeding and consult your veterinarian.
+Furry Green also offers alternative protein options!

-• Dogs with Kidney Disease: Dogs with kidney disease may need to limit their protein intake.
-Consult your veterinarian before introducing chicken or making any significant changes to their diet, as they may require a specific protein-restricted diet.
+• Dogs with Kidney Disease: These dogs may need to limit their protein intake.
+Consult your veterinarian before making any significant changes to their diet.

 • Dogs with Pancreatitis: Dogs prone to pancreatitis should avoid high-fat cuts of chicken like legs with skin.
-Stick to lean chicken breast and follow your veterinarian's recommendations for fat intake.
+Stick to lean chicken breast.

 Success Stories and Evidence